 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid injecting this medicine into skin that is sore, red, or infected.

 Avoid drinking alcohol.
 It may increase your risk of liver problems.

 Get emergency medical help if you have signs of an allergic reaction to Betaseron: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Some patients using interferon medicines have become very depressed or had thoughts of suicide.
-Stop using Betaseron if you have symptoms of depression (sadness, crying, loss of interest in things you once liked) or if you have any thoughts of hurting yourself.
+Report any new or worsening symptoms of depression to your doctor, such as: mood or behavior changes, anxiety, trouble sleeping, hallucinations, or if you feel impulsive, hostile, aggressive, depressed, or have thoughts about suicide or hurting yourself.

 Stop using Betaseron and call your doctor at once if you have: